 - Lying down or rolling over

-In addition to physical support and range of motion, the structure of the spinal column allows the central nervous system to do its work.
-The stacked vertebrae contain central openings, or foramina, which create the spinal canal.
-The spinal cord runs from the brain through the spinal canal, and nerve roots branch off from there, carrying messages to different parts of the body.
+In addition to physical support and range of motion, the structure of the spinal column allows the central nervous system to function properly.
+The stacked vertebrae create a large central openings opening, called the spinal canal.
+The spinal cord runs from the brain through the spinal canal, and nerve roots branch off from small openings between the vertebrae, carrying signals to different parts of the body.

 When the spinal column is healthy, nerves are free to operate.
-In an injured spine, however, nerve roots and the spinal cord can be at risk of excess pressure, and this pressure can cause pain and discomfort.
+In an injured spine, however, the nerve roots and the spinal cord can be at risk of excess pressure causing pain and discomfort.

 Treating conditions of the spinal column

 A common cause of discomfort in the spinal column is disc degeneration, which can be brought on by spinal conditions such as osteoarthritis and spinal stenosis.
 These conditions often lead to nerve root compression or irritation and can trigger chronic neck or back pain, as well as radiating symptoms to other parts of the body.
 Spinal column conditions are most common in the cervical (upper) and lumbar (lower) spine because these are the areas which must support the most weight and movement.

 Surgery to treat these conditions is usually considered once more conservative options have been exhausted due to the invasive nature of traditional procedures.